maxter97/weather-dashboard/README.md

 # Future Enhancements
+1. Input different cite
-1. Be able to create a weather dashboard with data
+2. Be able to create a weather dashboard with data
-2. Automate and run in a virtul environment
+3. Automate and run in a virtul environment